nobias-fht/testa-organoid-nuclei/README.md

 # Running the pipeline
 - In a terminal, navigate to the folder you placed the pipeline in.
 Before running, ensure that you have the latest version of the script by running the terminal command `git pull` from the folder you have the scripts installed in.
 - Activate the enviromment by typing `conda activate nobias`. the prompt on the left of the terminal should change from (base) to (nobias).
-- Run the pipeline by typing `python analysis_recursive.py` (if your files are stored in subfolders within the main folder)
+- Run the pipeline by typing `python analysis_recursive.py`
 	- (Note that `python nuclear_segmentation.py` is a legacy script from an earlier version of this pipeline and should not be used)
 - When prompted, select: